 If you’re thinking, “Hold on – I thought PagerDuty just did on-call…when did PagerDuty have an AIOps solution?” this blog will catch you up.

 Let’s get started with a quick overview of AIOps and remind ourselves why people are turning to AIOps and automation in the first place.
 There’s too much system noise disrupting technical teams.
 There’s too much complexity, which slows down incident resolution.
 And there’s too much manual work causing employee burnout.

 PagerDuty’s AIOps solution addresses core challenges by helping teams:

 - Cut the noise to avoid alert fatigue.
 We have a feature set designed to reduce noise so responders aren’t bogged down by unnecessary alert noise and can focus on the signal.

 - Provide situational awareness for faster resolution.
 We have a feature set to surface and correlate relevant information to help responders orient to what’s happening in and around an incident so they can decide what to do next and drive to resolution.

 - Automate safely, as much as possible.
-With Rundeck and native Event Intelligence features like newly launched Event Orchestration, we help employees lean on automation to take care of repetitive manual tasks so they can focus on work that matters.
+With PagerDuty Process Automation and native AIOps features like Event Orchestration, we help employees lean on automation to take care of repetitive manual tasks so they can focus on work that matters.